lundqvistr/manual_medfak_research_data/manual.md

 The syntax files can also become quite large.
 As a way to split the commands into more manageable chunks, see [How should syntax/scripts be organized?](#how-should-syntaxscripts-be-organized), you can use a "master" syntax file to invoke sub files by `INSERT FILE` (for details, see the help documentation for `INSERT`).
 Another way is to have one file for reading the raw files, another for the cleaning, in which you invoke the previous file in the beginning with the `INSERT FILE` command.

 #### Help
 Help files can be found for almost every part of the menu system.
-If you have an open syntax file, pressing F1 will open the help file for the actual command your marker is placed in.
-There is also a Help button in most of the windows/frames opened through the menus.
+One way to find such support is to use the `Help` button found in most of the windows/frames opened through the menus.
+For help with syntax, pressing F1 will open the help file for the actual command your marker is placed in.
 You can also see the `Help` menu in the menu system.

 #### Stata